prabhleenwinchester/project/README.md

 - Twilio API (for SMS notifications)
 - Other necessary electronic components (LEDs, resistors, wires)

-## Setup Instructions
+#Setup Instructions

-1. Connect the weight sensors (HX711) to your Arduino or Teensy.
+1. Connect the weight sensors (HX711) to Teensy 2.0.
-2. Upload the Arduino code for reading sensor data to your microcontroller.
+2. Add the Arduino code for reading sensor data to Raspberry Pi.
 3. Configure your Raspberry Pi to enable SSH and install the necessary software.
-4. Upload the Python script for remote monitoring and SMS notifications to your Raspberry Pi.
+4. Write the Python code for the GSM module on Raspberry Pi.
-5. Make the necessary connections and power arrangements.
-6. Start the system and ensure it's working as expected.
+5. Start the system and ensure it's working.

-## Usage

-1. Power on the system.
-2. Ensure the sensors are correctly calibrated.
-3. Monitor food levels remotely using your Raspberry Pi.
-4. Receive SMS notifications when food levels are low.

-## Folder Structure

-- `/Arduino`: Contains Arduino code for sensor reading and control.
-- `/RaspberryPi`: Contains Python code for remote monitoring and SMS notifications.
-- `/Documentation`: Includes circuit diagrams, setup instructions, and system overview.